My new cookbook Big Vegan Flavor is now available!

 Instructions

 • Cook the lentils.
-Bring a Dutch oven or large saucepan of water to a boil.
-Add a pinch of salt, then lentils.
-Reduce heat to maintain a simmer for about 8 minutes.
-Taste a lentil—it should be cooked through but with a bite to it (you don’t want it to get soft).
+Bring a medium Dutch oven or saucepan of water to a boil.
+Season with a few pinches of salt and add the lentils.
+Reduce heat and simmer for ~ 8 minutes.
+Taste a lentilโ€”it should be cooked through but with a bite (you donโ€™t want it to get soft).

-Take a paring knife and make some crosshatch marks in the flesh, but don’t cut all the way through to the skin.
-Drizzle each half, flesh side up, with some of the olive oil and rub in.
+Take a paring knife and make some crosshatch marks in the flesh, but donโ€™t cut all the way through to the skin.
+Drizzle each half, flesh side up, with some olive oil and rub in.
 Season the flesh with salt and pepper.

-• Cook the aromatics.
-When the squash has about 15 minutes left**, heat 2 TBSP of the olive oil in the saucepan used earlier over medium-high heat.
+• Meanwhile, cook the aromatics.
+Heat 2 TBSP olive oil in the saucepan used earlier over medium-high.
 Once hot, add the onions and season with a pinch of salt.
 Cook for about 7 minutes, or until softened and turning color.
 Add the garlic and cook for another 2 minutes, stirring frequently.
 Add the Spice Mix and stir for 30 seconds.
-Pour in the broth, scraping up any browned bits.
-Bring to a simmer and simmer for 5 minutes.
+Pour in 3 cups (720 mL) broth, scraping up any browned bits.
+Simmer for 5 minutes, then remove from the heat.

 Notes